jkiesewalter/sdf-yang-converter/README.md

 Compile the code with `make`.
 Run the converter with `./converter -f path/to/input/file [- o path/to/output/file] [-c path/to/yang/repo]`, e.g. `./converter -f ./yang/standard/ietf/RFC/ietf-l2vpn-svc.yang -c ./yang` for conversion from YANG to SDF.
 If no output file name is provided, the output file will be named after the input model.

+A doxygen documentation can be generated directly from the source code by executing `doxygen Doxyfile` (requires doxygen).
+Afterwards, open `documentation/html/index.html` in your preferred browser for the HTML version of the documentation.

 ## Conversion table YANG->SDF

 |YANG statement|translated to SDF|done?|problems/remarks|